-LEGACY AND TRANSFORMATION: We honor our history and valued traditions of Essex County College, the City of Newark and the County of Essex.
+We honor our history and valued traditions of Essex County College, the City of Newark and the County of Essex.
 We also welcome the transformative power of education to change lives.
-Building upon past achievements, we eagerly embrace the future by pursuing innovations in teaching, administration, and student services.
+Building upon our past achievements, we eagerly embrace the future by pursuing innovations in teaching, administration, and student service.